 You are sitting in a restaurant surrounded by some of your best friends.
 The food is great and the drinks are cold.
 The restaurant is gradually getting busier.
 Between the chatter and the background music, you begin to raise your voice to be heard by those at your table.
 You are not alone in this.
 Almost everyone else is doing the same.
 The background chatter gets louder and louder as everyone in the room also raises their voice to be heard.
 This is the Lombard Effect: the tendency for humans to raise their voice in the presence of noise.

 While it is hard to know the extent to which a noisy eating environment can adversely affect a business, noise can be a major concern for certain customers and owners.
 In some restaurants, a loud environment is preferred so that the customers will be discouraged from spending too much time in the space.
 However, there are other restaurants in which a relaxing ambient environment is preferred.
 Nevertheless, in an eating space under normal conditions, most of the time, the customers want to be able to verbally engage in conversation with their companions.
-As a result, regardless of the type of a restaurant, the acoustic characteristics of the space should be such that customers do not need to over exert themselves when speaking.
+As a result, regardless of the type of restaurant, the acoustic characteristics of the space should be such that customers do not need to over exert themselves when speaking.

 In an eating space, building services, background music, and most importantly, human-related activities such as talking, make the greatest contribution to the ambient noise level.
 The amount by which a source contributes to the ambient noise level is controlled by two factors: reverberation time (RT), and loudness of the source.